Information for Quartix Technologies plc investors

 Andrew Walters founded Quartix in 2001 with three colleagues.
 Prior to that he was Managing Director of a subsidiary of Spectris plc for 6 years and had spent 15 years with Schlumberger in the UK and France, where he was Marketing Director of the payphones and smart cards division.

-His financial involvement with Quartix is his annual Executive salary and he is a major shareholder in the Company so is not an independent Non-Executive Director.
+His financial involvement with Quartix is his annual Executive salary and he is a major shareholder in the Company so is not an independent Director.

 Current external appointments: